-• Enhancement of dispute resolution framework to include the extended coverage of PMEs under Employment Act and wrongful dismissal claims

-October - December Outreach efforts via Workright campaign roadshows KEY EVENTS IN THE YEAR THAT STRENGTHENED DISPUTE RESOLUTION SERVICES ON EMPLOYMENT MATTERS

-EXPANSION OF MEDIATION SERVICES TO COVER SELF-EMPLOYED PERSONS 5 March 2018 n 2017, the Tripartite Workgroup on Self-Employed Persons (SEPs) was formed to identify common challenges faced by SEPs in Singapore.
-To facilitate the amicable settlement of payment disputes with the buyers of their services, the Workgroup recommended that TADM's voluntary mediation services be extended to SEPs.
-This recommendation was accepted by MOM and TADM and implemented on 5 March 2018.
-For sectors that are regulated or overseen by sector agencies, SEPs have the additional option of approaching their sector agencies to resolve any disputes with the service buyers.
+1 April • Enhancement of dispute resolution framework to include the extended coverage of PMEs under Employment Act and wrongful dismissal claims KEY EVENTS IN THE YEAR THAT STRENGTHENED DISPUTE RESOLUTION SERVICES ON EMPLOYMENT MATTERS EXPANSION OF MEDIATION SERVICES TO COVER SELF-EMPLOYED PERSONS n 2017, the Tripartite Workgroup on Self-Employed Persons (SEPs) was formed to identify common challenges faced by SEPs in Singapore.
+To facilitate the amicable settlement of payment disputes with the buyers of their services, the Workgroup recommended that TADM's voluntary mediation services be extended to SEPs. service buyers.

-6 March 2018 n their ongoing efforts to raise awareness of its employment dispute resolution services, TADM participated in several outreach programmes organised by MOM and NTUC.
+ELEVATING AWARENESS THROUGH OUTREACH CAMPAIGNS

+6 March 2018

+MOM and NTUC.

 As part of its outreach efforts, TADM also briefed its community partners such as the Clementi and Queenstown Social Services Offices on the new expanded scope of TADM.
 By raising awareness among Social Service Offices, workers with employment disputes who sought help there could be referred to TADM.
 TADM's work piqued the interest of delegates from other countries such as Japan and Hong Kong.
 TADM played host to them through a keen sharing of their experiences in handling employment disputes.